wizardishungry/jonwillia.ms/_posts/2013-05-20-turn-on-transmission-bandwidth-limits-when-connecting-via-ssh.md

 ---
 {% include JB/setup %}

-I spend a lot of time sshed into my home machine and find it irritating that my ssh performance degrades when [Transmission](http://www.transmissionbt.com/) is making speedy progress on a torrent.
+I spend a lot of time logged into my home machine via ssh and find it irritating that my ssh performance degrades when [Transmission](http://www.transmissionbt.com/) is making speedy progress on a torrent.
 I've [cobbled together some bash-fu to click the turtle icon](https://gist.github.com/WIZARDISHUNGRY/5613184) when you connect via ssh and uncheck it when the last ssh connection leaves.

 <script src="https://gist.github.com/WIZARDISHUNGRY/5613184.js"> </script>